 How To Get Over Unrequited Love

-The official unrequited love definition is "one-sided love that is not returned by the object of one's affection."
-The love may not be returned because the person does not feel the same way, or because they don't even know that the person has feelings for them.
+The official definition for love that's unrequited is "one-sided love that is not returned by the object of one's affection."
+The love may not be returned because the person does not feel the same way or doesn't even know that they have feelings for them.

-Unrequited love is miserable, it's painful, and you want it to stop.
+Unrequited or unreturned love is miserable, it's painful, and you want it to stop.
 At the same time, though, you don't ever want to stop loving the person you care so deeply for.
-How can you cope, when you have such a deep-seated love for someone who doesn't feel the same way?
+How can you cope when you have such a deep-seated love for someone who doesn't feel the same way?

-This is one of the reasons why some women find themselves falling in love with gay men; men who would never see them as a romantic possibility.
-These women feel comfortable falling in love with men who could never love them back, because there is zero possibility of that person rejecting them.
+This is one reason why some women find themselves falling in love with gay men, men who would never see them as a romantic possibility.
+These women feel comfortable falling in love with men who could never love them back because there is zero possibility of that person rejecting them.
 Of course, if they came forward with their love, then their advances would be rejected, which is why they fool themselves into believing they are perfectly happy loving someone from afar when they could instead be actively pursuing a true romance that would leave them infinitely more fulfilled.

-Another way unrequited love can sting is after a break-up.
-Most of the time, when a couple breaks up, one person wanted the break-up and the other person did not.
-This means that the person who did not want the break-up may remain in a state of unrequited love for a lengthy period of time, until they are able to move forward on their own or find someone new.
+Another way unreturned love can sting is after a break-up.
+Most of the time, when a couple breaks up, one person wanted the break-up, and the other person did not.
+This means that the person who did not want the breakup may remain in a state of unrequited love for a lengthy period of time until they can move forward on their own or find someone new.
 This does not mean they are ready for a rebound; it means that they have recovered well enough from their last relationship to move forward with someone else.

-Sometimes, we're in pain and we can't even think of the words to express ourselves with.
-Perhaps, when we're still in the throes of unrequited love, we feel a bit pathetic.
-We might feel like no one else has ever gone through this before, because no one would keep yearning for someone they can never be with.
+Sometimes, we're in pain, and we can't even think of the words to express ourselves with.
+Perhaps, when we're still in the throes of love that's unrequited, we feel a bit pathetic.
+We might feel like no one else has ever gone through this before because no one would keep yearning for someone they can never be with.
 But, of course, this isn't true at all.
-Plenty of people have suffered from being in unrequited love at one time or another.
-This is why it can be so helpful to read other people's opinions on the topic when we're feeling especially alone or despondent.
+Plenty of people have suffered from being in unreturned love at one time or another.
+This is why it can help read other people's opinions on the topic when we're feeling especially alone or despondent.